 Investing in dishwasher salt is crucial for the health of your dishwasher.
 Not only does it prevent the build up of limescale, but it is also used to soften the water that the dishwasher uses to clean your dishes.
 Dishwasher salt is widely available and can be easily found in your local supermarket at an affordable price.

 And there you have it, a few key tips to help you clean your dishwasher effectively.
 We hope that they come in handy the next time you are cleaning your dishwasher.
-For any other household items that need a clean you could always book a housekeeping professional who would be happy cater to all of your needs.
+For any other household items that need a clean you could always book a housekeeping professional in Barnes who would be happy cater to all of your needs.